Beginner

 What is Glitch Art?

 Glitch art involves intentionally manipulating digital images, videos, or audio files to introduce unexpected visual effects.
-Unlike traditional art, glitch aesthetics celebrate imperfections and distortions rather than hiding them.
+Unlike traditional art forms that strive for technical perfection, glitch aesthetics celebrate imperfections and distortions — turning them into the entire point of the work.

-The art form leverages pixelation, color shifts, and other digital anomalies to create distinctive pieces that feel handcrafted and unique.
-The glitch is a hidden door to a secret world - a realm beneath conventional digital aesthetics.
+The art form leverages pixelation, color shifts, chromatic aberration, and other digital anomalies to create distinctive pieces that feel handcrafted and unique.
+A glitch is a hidden door to a secret world — a realm beneath conventional digital aesthetics where corrupted data reveals patterns and beauty that no algorithm was designed to produce.
+From subtle RGB splits to aggressive full-frame corruption, the spectrum of glitch expression is vast and continuously evolving.

 Historical Development

-Glitch art emerged in the 1960s-70s when artists experimented with analog technology distortions.
-The term “glitch art” itself became standard in the early 2000s as digital technology evolved.
+Glitch art emerged in the 1960s and 70s when artists first began experimenting with analog technology distortions — feeding video signals through unintended circuits, manipulating cathode ray displays, and exploiting the unpredictable behavior of early electronics.
+The term “glitch art” itself became standard in the early 2000s as digital technology evolved and a dedicated community formed around the practice.

 Key milestones:

-• Today: Dynamic exploration of new digital techniques
+• Today: Dynamic exploration of new digital techniques, from pixel sorting algorithms to AI-assisted corruption, practiced by artists worldwide

 Essential Tools and Software